 At its formation in 1994, the Allegheny Plateau Division consisted of seven counties; Venango, Clarion, Forest, Elk, Jefferson, Clearfield, and Cameron, all in Pennsylvania.
-In 2008, Clinton county was transferred from Division 11 of the North East Region.
+In 2008, Clinton County was transferred from Division 11 of the North East Region.
 Most recently, in September of 2015, five counties were transferred from the Allegheny Highlands Division of the Niagara Frontier Region.
 Those were Warren, McKean, Potter in Pennsylvania; Cattaraugus and Allegany in New York.
+In May of 2016, the Warren PA ZIP code area was transferred from Division 11 to Division 5, the Western Reserve Division.

 The Allegheny Plateau Division holds 12 meetings each year, usually on the second Sunday of the month, often at the home of a member.
 The usual meeting includes an operating session, a Bring and Brag contest, and a business meeting.
 The meetings in summer months are often held in conjunction with special events, a pattern which is likely to continue in future years.
 Persons who are not members are welcome to participate as guests, although that welcome does not extend to holding elected office or voting on business matters.
 December is reserved for the division awards banquet.
 In recent years it has been held on a Saturday early in December.
 The date of the banquet depends strongly on the availability of a hall.
 In 2015, rather than a banquet, the division held an awards breakfast, due to the division's participatioin in Brookville's Victorian Christmas celebration.